KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 #### SC Color space support
 While the use of accessible color is (almost entirely) a design issue, SC does help a little by supporting all legitimate absolute (that is, [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/)) color strings - including CIELAB LCH and OKLCH color space strings.
 See test demos [Canvas-015](../../demo/canvas-015.html) and [Canvas-016](../../demo/canvas-016.html).

 SC does not support [CSS Color Module Level 5](https://www.w3.org/TR/css-color-5/) relative colors.
-Dev-users can instead precalculate those colors and store them in [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascading_variables/Using_CSS_custom_properties), then extract those variables into code using the Javascript `getPropertyValue()` function.
+Dev-users can instead precalculate those colors and store them in [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascading_variables/Using_CSS_custom_properties), then extract those variables into code using the JavaScript `getPropertyValue()` function.

 Details about SC's support for [wide-gamut color support](sc-dom-artefacts.html#wide-gamut-color-support---display-p3) - `display-p3` - can be found at the linked section in the Artefacts and the DOM page of this Runbook.